Dejan Savićević: 1988–89 season: in the army and the sporting company

-A few weeks later, soldier Savićević was approved another leave ahead of what would turn into an epic second-round tie against A.C.
-Milan played over three matches in late October and early November 1988.
-Surprising many, coach Stanković played Savićević in the starting lineup in the first leg at San Siro—handing him an important role upfront instead of the player's customary position on the left wing that instead went to Miloš Bursać—as Red Star played to a hard-fought 1–1 draw with Dragan Stojković scoring the valuable away goal.
+A few weeks later, soldier Savićević was approved another leave ahead of what would turn into an epic second-round tie against AC Milan played over three matches in late October and early November 1988.
+Surprising many, coach Stanković decided to play Savićević in the starting lineup in the first leg at San Siro—handing him an important role upfront instead of the player's customary position on the left wing that instead went to Miloš Bursać—as Red Star played to a hard-fought 1–1 draw with Dragan Stojković scoring the valuable away goal.
 Considering Savićević's lack of match fitness and striker Mitar Mrkela's good run of form, even Savićević himself expressed "surprise, even shock" at getting the start as a forward, stating that had he known of the coach's plans in advance he probably would have advised him against it.
 Two weeks after that, the return leg in Belgrade was even more eventful.
 Now better prepared fitness-wise, Savićević—who again got the start at forward ahead of Mrkela despite Mrkela scoring a brace three days earlier in a league derby win versus Dinamo Zagreb—had his team up 1–0 with an excellent 50th minute strike.
-However, the German referee Dieter Pauly stopped and voided the match seven minutes later in the 57th minute because of thick fog that had engulfed the city.
+However, seven minutes later in the 57th minute, the German referee Dieter Pauly stopped and voided the match because of thick fog that had engulfed the city.
 The second leg replay was played the very next day, resulting in a 1–1 scoreline again, taking the match to penalties where the Italians came up on top 2–4 as Savićević and Mrkela (who had entered the contest off the bench) failed to convert their spot-kicks.